JLSteenwyk/PhyKIT/docs/index.rst

 	make install

-If you run into permission errors when executing *make install*, create a virtual environemnt for your installation:
+If you run into permission errors when executing *make install*, create a virtual environment for your installation:

 .. code-block:: shell